Engineering, control and longitudinal readout of Floquet qubits: Longitudinal Floquet qubit readout

 \section{Longitudinal Floquet qubit readout}

-We now turn to the readout of the Floquet qubit.
+\ag{Having described an approach based on the quasiphase to precisely estimate gate rate for Floquet qubits, we now turn to readout of those qubits.
 In Refs.~\cite{huangEngineeringDynamicalSweet2020,mundadaFloquetengineeredEnhancementCoherence2020,Deng2015}, this is realized by adiabatically mapping the Floquet logical states back to the original undriven qubit states, followed by a usual dispersive qubit readout \cite{Blais2021}.
-This two-step process, adiabatic mapping following by readout, leads to a longer measurement time than strictly necessary.
-Here, we introduce an approach to directly measure the Floquet qubit without the additional step of an adiabatic mapping.
-Moreover, we show how it is possible to engineer a longitudinal coupling between the Floquet qubit and a readout mode by using a modulated transversal coupling.
-Because of its longitudinal nature, this readout can reach a large signal-to-noise ratio (SNR) in a measurement time that is small compared to the usual dispersive readout of circuit QED \cite{didierFastQuantumNondemolition2015}.
+This two-step process leads to a longer measurement time than strictly necessary.
+Here, we introduce an approach to engineer a longitudinal coupling between the Floquet qubit and a readout mode by using a modulated transverse coupling on the qubit.} Because of its longitudinal nature, the approach we introduce here can reach a large signal-to-noise ratio (SNR) in a measurement time that is small compared to the usual dispersive readout of circuit QED \cite{didierFastQuantumNondemolition2015}.
 This approach bears similarities with the stroboscopic measurements of Ref.~\citep{eddinsStroboscopicQubitMeasurement2018} and the Kerr-cat qubit readout of Ref.~\citep{grimmKerrCatQubitStabilization2020}.